 Packed with antioxidants, green tea is believed to offer a wide range of health benefits.
 So it’s good to know that drinking it can also support our liver!

-This study showed that it can help prevent liver disease, although the best results were seen in those consuming more than 10 cups a day.
+At least one study showed that green tea can help prevent liver disease, although the best results were seen in those consuming more than 10 cups a day.

 There is also evidence that green tea can help protect against liver cancer and cut down on the amount of fat deposited in liver cells.